 Apps like YNAB specialize in this integration, helping you plan ahead instead of reacting.

-Use budgeting to spot where bills can be reduced or canceled, think unused subscriptions or switching providers.
+Use budgeting to spot where bills can be reduced or canceled, such as unused subscriptions or switching providers.

 See more related articles: